Key takeaways

 - Complexity — Event-sourced architecture adds overhead vs. simpler skill-based approaches

-- Process library quality — 2,000+ processes is a bold claim for a 7-week-old project; quality unverified
+- Process library quality — 2,000+ processes remains a bold, largely unverified claim

-- Unknown company — A5C AI has no disclosed funding, team, or track record
+- Unknown company — A5C AI still has no disclosed funding, team, or pricing; an enterprise page exists but with no details [2]

 Pricing & Licensing